eduardosmarcal/webcam-easy/README.md

-# Webcam Easy JS
+# Webcam Easy TS/JS
-This is a javascript library for accessing webcam stream and taking photos.
+This is a TypeScript/JavaScript library for accessing webcam stream and taking photos.

 You can easily add it as a module to your own app.